What to expect

 The best way to start is to use our Group Finder to find a group near you.
 Contact the Jog Leader for the group, and they will talk you through everything you need to know.

-Before taking part in any jogscotland sessions, you need to become a member of jogscotland using our online membership form.
+Before taking part in any jogscotland sessions, you need to become a member of jogscotland.
 Once you are a member, you will be insured to take part in our sessions.

 To find our more, visit our Join jogscotland page.